 The founding of Armitage potbank

 When Bill Wright wrote ‘Notes for a history of Armitage’ in 1950 he included a chapter entitled ‘The Armitage Sanitary Pottery’.
 He had joined the pottery in 1918 as an office boy and by 1950 he had become Sales Manager of what was then called Edward Johns Co.
 Ltd., (and later Armitage Ware and Armitage Shanks).
 As such he had access to documents that have since been lost and had spoken to people like Richard Marshall Salt who not only worked at the pottery for about 50 years but whose father had actually run the pottery in 1851.
 The documents to which he was able to refer – the actual purchase of the land from November 1817 together with the loan agreement for £4,000 also from November 1817 and a schedule of buildings from the 1820s – have all now been lost.
 (Or are still somewhere waiting to be found).
-Richard Salt remembered the ‘original kiln’ with ‘Thomas Bond 1817’ emblazoned in the brickwork which had been knocked down in the late 1800s.
+Richard Salt remembered the ‘original kiln’ with ‘T. B. 1817’ emblazoned in the brickwork which had been knocked down in the late 1800s.

 Bill Wright had access to the William Salt Library in Stafford but not, of course, to any documents deposited since the time he did research for his book.
 These later depositions include a series of miscellaneous records from the Beaudesert Paget family which have a number of documents (D603/X/6) which are entitled ‘Armitage Brickworks’.
 Although they do cover the brickworks they largely relate to Thomas Bond’s operation of Armitage pottery between 1817 and 1819.